-After all, the district is so called because medieval students of the nearby Sorbonne university spoke exclusively in Latin during the middle ages.
+Inhabited as early as the Roman era, the Latin Quarter has nearly two millennia worth of history to explore.
+The district is so called because medieval students of the nearby Sorbonne university spoke exclusively in Latin during the middle ages.
 Clergymen and students alike would wander the narrow cobbled alleyways conversing in Latin… and the name kind of just stuck!

 The pantheon sits atop a wide boulevard, just as it has done since its construction in the mid 18th Century.
 Construction ended in 1789; at the very beginning of the French revolution.
-Once built to honour the patron Saint of Paris, Saint Genevieve, today it acts as a mausoleum and final resting place for French citizens of note.
+Once built to honour the patron Saint of Paris, Saint Genevieve (whose final resting place can now be found behind the Pantheon), today the former church acts as a mausoleum and final resting place for French citizens of note.

 The entire area of the Latin Quarter owes its history and name to students, and so it is perhaps rather fitting that it remains a hub of student life today.
 You can even visit the interior courtyard of the Sorbonne if you ask nicely at the doorway!
 As a result of so many students, the entire arrondissement is filled with affordable bistros, bars, and student campuses.

 The historic University of Paris was established as early as the 13th Century and was a crucial factor in Paris becoming the capital of modern-day France.
 Education was once the preserve of the church, but universities changed everything.

 Nearby to the Sorbonne Panthéon campus, there are a number of independent cinemas where you can watch vintage and independent films you won’t find elsewhere.
 Also close by, you’ll find the free-to-visit, College des Bernardins, which was once home to Sorbonne University Students.

 #3 Purchas a book at Shakespeare and Company Bookstore, 37 Rue de la Bûcherie, 75005 Paris, France